Skip to main content

 PERFORMANCE

-The course will culminate in a community performance by Springs Dance Company and the Refresh Summer Dance Week Cambridge participants!
+The week wraps up with a community performance featuring Springs Dance Company and Refresh Summer Dance Week participants.

 We would love to share this evening with you.